daft2/dao-cd/README.md

 - CryptodevsDAO dApp built with Next, ethers, web3modal, Solidity, & Hardhat
 - DAO for CryptoDevs NFT Token Holder with Create,Vote & Execute Proposal.

-# This is a training by creating a ICO dApp to finish learnweb3 course for sophomore track
+# This is a training by creating a DAO dApp to finish learnweb3 course for sophomore track

 https://cryptodevs-dao-silk.vercel.app/